DaintyJet/VChat_GTER_EggHunter/README.md

 * [Control Flow Guard (CFG)](https://github.com/DaintyJet/VChat_CFG): This mitigation verifies that indirect calls or jumps are performed to locations contained in a table generated at compile time.
 Examples of indirect calls or jumps include function pointers being used to call a function, or if you are using `C++` virtual functions would be considered indirect calls as you index a table of function pointers.
 * [Heap Integrity Validation](https://github.com/DaintyJet/VChat_Heap_Defense): This mitigation verifies the integrity of a heap when operations are performed on the heap itself, such as allocations or frees of heap objects.
 ### Individual Defenses: VChat Exploit
 As this exploit is related to the simple overflow discussed in the [VChat TRUN](https://github.com/DaintyJet/VChat_TRUN) writeup the mitigation strategies have the same effects.
 As the primary difference between the exploits is what the shellcode we injected onto the stack is doing.
-As in the *TRUN* exploit we overwrite the return address in order to begin executing shellcode on the stack; this shellcode in the TRUN exploit directly preforms the exploit - in our case generating a reverse shell.
-Whereas in this exploit we inject shellcode that doe not directly preform the exploit, it searches the address space for the shellcode that preforms the final exploitation and in this case generates a bind shell.
+As in the *TRUN* exploit, we overwrite the return address in order to begin executing shellcode on the stack; this shellcode in the TRUN exploit directly performs the exploit - in our case, generating a reverse shell.
+Whereas in this exploit, we inject shellcode that does not directly perform the exploit; it searches the address space for the shellcode that performs the final exploitation and, in this case, generates a bind shell.

 |Mitigation Level|Defense: Buffer Security Check (GS)|Defense: Data Execution Prevention (DEP)|Defense: Address Space Layout Randomization (ASLR) |Defense: SafeSEH| Defense: SEHOP | Defense: Heap Integrity Validation| Defense: Control Flow Guard (CFG) |
 |-|-|-|-|-|-|-|-|